meilisearch/documentation/learn/update_and_migration/previous_docs_version.md

 #### Start the local server

-After installing dependencies, use yarn to start the server:
+After installing dependencies, use Yarn to start the server:

 ```sh
 yarn dev
 ```

 Yarn will build the website from the markdown source files.
-Once it is done, use your browser to navigate to `http://localhost:8080`.
+Once the server is online, use your browser to navigate to `http://localhost:8080`.

-::: warning
+:::warning
-The site search bar and SDK code samples are not available in local copies of the documentation website.
+SDK code samples are not available in local copies of the documentation for Meilisearch v0.17 and above.
 :::

 ### v0.11-v0.16: run a simple Python server

-Accessing Meilisearch documentation from v0.11 to v0.16 requires launching a Python HTTP server on your local machine.
+Accessing Meilisearch documentation from v0.11 to v0.16 requires launching an HTTP server on your local machine.
 Run the following command on your console:

 ```sh
 python3 -m http.server 8080
 ```

-Once this is done, use your browser to navigate to `http://localhost:8080`.
+Once the server is online, use your browser to navigate to `http://localhost:8080`.

+The above example uses Python to launch a local server, but alternatives such as `npx serve`  work equally well.

 ### v0.8 to v0.10: read markdown source files

-Due to an unconsolidated build workflow on early versions of the documentation website involving multiple deprecated tools and libraries, we recommend browsing the source markdown files, either locally with the help of a modern text editor or using GitHub's interface.
+The build workflow on early versions of the documentation website involves multiple deprecated tools and libraries.
+We recommend browsing the source markdown files, either locally with the help of a modern text editor or using GitHub's interface.